docknetwork/wallet-sdk-examples/flutter-webview/README.md

 #### **Notes**

-- This WebView project is designed to integrate specifically with Dock’s Wallet SDK.
+- This WebView project is designed to integrate specifically with Truvera’s Wallet SDK.
 Refer to the Wallet SDK documentation for more details on available methods and configurations.